GDPopt logic-based solver

-Usage of GDPopt to solve a Pyomo.GDP concrete model involves:
+GDPopt can be used to solve a Pyomo.GDP concrete model in two ways.

-Other strategies may be used by specifying the
+Other algorithms may be used by specifying them in the

 Chen et al., 2018 contains the following flowchart, taken from the preprint version:

-An example which includes the modeling approach may be found below.
+An example that includes the modeling approach may be found below.

 When troubleshooting, it can often be helpful to turn on verbose